-Limited to just 500 numbered pieces, the new Chr.
-Ward C7 Italian Racing Red Chronometer will try to replicate success of the last year’s C7IRR model that (as the British brand claims in their press release) was sold out in a matter of weeks.
-Priced well below $1000 mark and featuring a high-end Swiss quartz movement, the watch is almost destined to success.
+Limited to just 500 numbered pieces, the Chr.
+Ward C7 Italian Racing Red Chronometer will try to replicate the success of the last year’s C7IRR model that (as the British brand claims in their press release) was sold out in a matter of weeks.
+Priced well below the $1000 mark and featuring a high-end Swiss quartz movement, it is almost destined to succeed.

 Beating at a frequency of 32,768 Hz and practically ignoring sharp drops and rises in temperature, the mechanism offers you an almost insane accuracy of plus/minus 5-10 seconds per year: something that will be appreciated by those living in countries that finally abolished Daylight Saving Time switching and don’t have to correct their watches twice a year.

 As usual, I feel compelled to warn you that this is a big watch.
 Yes, by today’s standards its size of 42 millimeters in diameter doesn’t look particularly intimidating, but you must understand that even on a normal wrist this beast will take a lot of space covering basically all its width.